Tap To Call Now

 These Alabama laws can significantly impact the outcome of your claim, so it’s important to be aware of them and how they might affect your case.

-• Statute of Limitations: In Alabama, the statute of limitations for personal injury claims, including spinal cord injuries, is generally two years from the date of the injury.
-This means you have a two-year window to file a lawsuit, and failing to do so within this period may result in losing your right to seek compensation.
+• Statute of Limitations: In Alabama, the statute of limitations for personal injury claims, including spinal cord injuries, is generally 2 years from the date of the injury.
+This means you have a 2-year window to file a lawsuit, and failing to do so within this period may result in losing your right to seek compensation.

 • Contributory Negligence: Alabama follows a strict contributory negligence rule, meaning if you are found to be even 1% at fault for the accident that caused your injury, you may be barred from recovering any compensation.
 This rule underscores the importance of demonstrating that you were not at fault to secure the compensation you may deserve.